Thani Oruvan: Filming

-Themes and influences

-A reporter from APHerald, reviewing the film, stated that the concept of implanting the electronic bug with the help of GPS and audio transmitter and monitoring the plan was inspired from the Korean film I Saw the Devil (2010).
-However, director Mohan Raja denied as co-incidence.

 Music

 Thani Oruvan's soundtrack album and background score was composed by Hiphop Tamizha.
 The album features five songs, four of them penned by the composer, and one written by Mohan Raja.
 Following the success of his debut independent album Hip Hop Tamizhan, Mohan Raja advised Adhi to compose the tracks with the essence of his independent music project.
 As a result, he composed two songs based on the indie music format.
 The soundtrack album was released on 25 July 2015 at the Suryan FM 93.5 Radio Station, with the presence of the film's cast and crew.
 Actor Aravind Swamy had recorded his voice over for "Theemai Dhan Vellum", which was used as a promotional song and was not featured in the film.
 This was later reused as "Manishi Musugulo Mrugam Neney Ra" in the Telugu remake of the film, Dhruva (2016).

 Release

 Theatrical and distribution

-Sun Pictures initially signed a contract for the distribution rights for the film; they later opted out after numerous failures of Jayam Ravi and negative talk about the film; later AGS Entertainment, the production house of the film itself, acquired the distribution rights.
-The film was initially slated to release on 14 August 2015, coinciding with the Independence Day weekend, later the release was postponed to avoid a clash with Arya's Vasuvum Saravananum Onna Padichavanga and Silambarasan's Vaalu, which were slated to release on the same day.
+Sun Pictures initially signed a contract for the distribution rights for the film; they later opted out after numerous failures of Ravi and negative talk about the film; later AGS Entertainment, the production house of the film itself, acquired the distribution rights.
+The film was initially slated to release on 14 August 2015, coinciding with the Independence Day weekend, later the release was postponed to avoid a clash with Vasuvum Saravananum Onna Padichavanga and Vaalu, which were slated to release on the same day.
 The film was scheduled for a solo release on 28 August 2015.
 The film's USA theatrical rights were sold to Atmus Entertainment, and was released in more than 18 screens in the USA.